Building Trust. Changing Lives.

 The Boston PAL Build Your Path youth program is in development, and will empower our inner-city youth to be leaders of tomorrow through public service education, community service and outreach.
 BYP will provide challenging experiences to high school students to help develop leadership skills, participate in civil discourse and the legislative process, and discover career paths through live and virtual internships, worksite visits, guest speakers and career counselors.
 The BYP program will use new tools to assist youth in career matching and exploration, support participants with college and job applications, tour college and corporate campuses, and meet with admissions officers and human resources departments.

-PAL Life Skills Program is focused on helping our youth acquire the life and career skills to build a productive and positive future path.
+PAL Life Skills Program is also in development and will focus on helping our youth acquire the life and career skills to build a productive and positive future path.
 Opportunities include hearing from CEOs & Leaders; gaining exposure to different industries, businesses and career paths; taking tours at local companies; participating in workshops on resume building, financial independence, and more.

-Financial Scholars is a new program geared for middle through high school youth ages 13-18 across the neighborhoods of Boston, providing basic financial literacy skills and valuable knowledge to support their college, career, and life plans.
-Curriculum will include learning about saving, building a budget, opening an account, and hope to add an interactive virtual Scavenger Hunt to the fun!
+Financial Scholars is a program geared for middle through high school youth ages 13-18 across the neighborhoods of Boston, providing basic financial literacy skills and valuable knowledge to support their college, career, and life plans.
+Curriculum includes learning about saving, building a budget, and opening a bank account.
+This program is offered annually in the Fall.

 Monthly talks for youth with a variety of leaders and executives sharing lessons learned, highlighting career paths, and covering timely topics.
 LTS runs in the Fall and Spring.
 Share your ideas for our next speaker!

 Elementary School students and their Families

 This cooking class, in partnership with Lingzi Foundation, was launched in 2019.
 This activity is all about bringing people together for a healthy home cooked meal.
 We host four (4) sessions per season engaging young kids, and parents in an easy, fun and creative cooking class.